puikinsh/kiaalap/README.md

 Free admin dashboard template

 # Overview
-srtdash is a full-featured, multipurpose, premium bootstrap admin template built with Bootstrap 4 Framework, HTML5, CSS and JQuery.
+Kiaalap is a full-featured, multipurpose, premium bootstrap admin template built with Bootstrap 4 Framework, HTML5, CSS and JQuery.

 It is a fully responsive bootstrap admin template/bootstrap admin dashboard template that comes with a huge collection of reusable UI components & plugins.